This post may contain affiliate links, please see ourย privacy policy + disclosuresย for details.

 - Texture Contrasts: This recipe uniquely combines the chewy texture of egg noodles with the delightfully crispy bite of fried onions, creating a satisfying contrast in each bite.

-- Creamy & Tangy Secret Ingredient: The addition of sour cream brings a tangy creaminess that perfectly balances the richness of melted butter and the savory hit of onion soup mix.
+- Creamy & Tangy Secret Ingredient: The addition of sour cream brings a tangy creaminess that perfectly balances the richness of melted butter and the nuances of French onion soup.

-- Made with 6 Ingredients & Ready in 30 Minutes: This quick and easy dinner couldn’t be easier to whip up, and is sure to be a favorite dinner for your family.
+- Made with minimal Ingredients & Ready in 30 Minutes: This quick and easy dinner couldn’t be easier to whip up and is sure to be a favorite dinner for your family.

 Ingredients